Floship Case Study: Data Accessibility Across The Supply Chain

 How to automate reports and generate better insights

+To do this well, Floship needs to have full, in-depth, and real-time visibility into the supply chain—something logistics companies typically struggle with.
 By 2018, Floship began earnestly searching for better and more efficient ways to manage data, gain insights, and generate and share reports.
 At the time, different teams, such as operations, sales, and finance, had to rely on the company’s technical staff to extract and generate certain data and reports.

 If a simple report took time to create and update, imagine how tedious and time-consuming it was to conduct high-level analyses.